open2b/scriggo-site/README.md

 * if you find an issue on the site, [open an issue](https://github.com/open2b/scriggo/issues/new) on Scriggo.
 * if you want to write new documentation, as "Switch from X to Scriggo", [discuss with us](https://github.com/open2b/scriggo/discussions) and after it is approved open a PR on this repository.
 * if you use Scriggo at work, let us know.
 ### Running the website

-The scriggo.com site is a Scriggo template, and you can use the [scriggo command](https://scriggo.com/scriggo-command) to run it locally:
+The scriggo.com site is a Scriggo template.
+You can use the [scriggo command](https://scriggo.com/scriggo-command) to run it locally:

 ```
-cd template
+cd site
 scriggo serve
 ```